Subtle Hairline Correction with 3000 Hairs!

 His goal with the second surgery was to fill up the triangles at the temples and to minimally correct his hairline.

-At the personal consultation in London on the 15th of February, our doctors found that 3000 hairs would be sufficient to achieve his goal.
+At the consultation on the 15th of February, our doctors found that 3000 hairs would be sufficient to achieve his goal.

 As Stuart was happy with the details discussed during the appointment, he reserved his surgery the next day.